nvbn/thefuck/README.md

 ## Third-party packages with rules

-If you want to make very specific rules or rules, that you don't want to make public, but share with other people.
-You can create a special package with name `thefuck_contrib_*` with following structure:
+If you'd like to make a specific set of non-public rules, but would still like to share them with others, create a package named `thefuck_contrib_*` with the following structure:

 ```
 thefuck_contrib_foo